Collection II: “AFTER”

 "After" is a series of acrylic paintings about that moment of return.
 About what people look like - really look like - when you've spent eight hours in near-total solitude with the natural world and then step back into the middle of them.
 Not distorted.
 Not unkind.
 Just seen differently.
 With the particular clarity, and the particular strangeness, that comes from having been somewhere else entirely.

-Where Within began with a brush, After begins with a palette knife — a harder, more immediate tool, less forgiving, more alive to accident.
+Where Within began with a brush, After begins with a palette knife - a harder, more immediate tool, less forgiving, more alive to accident.
 The approach is more fluid, more abstracted.
-If Within has the quality of something understood — settled, held, resolved — After is about making a mess and finding sense in it.
+If Within has the quality of something understood, After is about making a mess and finding sense in it.
 Letting the paint lead.
 Discovering structure beneath the chaos.
-The first marks are loose and gestural, and by the time a piece resolves, its subjects have often transformed numerous times over — shifting, resisting, slowly becoming themselves.

 Immersion and return.